ccUnity3d/Brainztorm-docs/manual/resources/server.rst

 .. image:: images/resources.png

-In the image we can see a button "Add" with this we can add a a new resource in the game.
-When you does the click into the button a new record empty is added in the las position of the list.
+We can "Add" a a new resource in the game.
+When you do it a new empty record is added in the last position of the list.

 .. image:: images/new.png

-When you finish to add the information of the new resource, we need to do click in the button "Publish" to save the new resource and will show success message.
+When you finish adding the information, press "Publish" to save the new resource.

 .. image:: images/success.png